-All the information provided in this point is being gathered cartographically and will be provided within the Service Executive Planning in the corresponding format.
+All the information provided in this point is being gathered cartographically and will be provided within WP4 in the corresponding format.

-Main areas of scooter attraction in Barcelona.
+Main areas of scooter attraction in Barcelona

-1.1 E-charging points
+1.1.
+E-CHARGING POINTS

 Currently there are 249 electric charging stations in Barcelona.
 They are distributed on all its neighbourhoods, either on the street level or in public access underground parkings.
 Most of all are stations of conventional recharge but there are also two fast charge stations.
 Each station can have more than one recharging point (socket).
 They can be suitable for cars, motorcycles or both vehicles.
 Among them